mrysav/geneac/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 This will provision the Heroku Postgres and Redis instances for you, but you will need to supply your S3 storage configuration yourself.

-### Docker

-Geneac can be deployed using Docker (see the provided Dockerfile) but the Postgres, Redis and S3 configurations have to be supplied via environment variables.

 ## Contributing